russellmatt66/russellmatt66.github.io/_compsci/2023-10-29-kthGrammar.md

 ![Memory requirement](../assets/compsci/numBytes_kthGrammar.png)

 This graph is very interesting because it shows how quickly the amount of memory we need to solve this problem will scale to unrealistic heights.
 Unless we wish to dedicate an entire server to the problem (haha), the most RAM we can hope to dedicate towards this problem, without taking the speed hit from working with main memory, is somewhere around 64 GB (really less because the operation of the system is going to need some too).
-That gives us, roughly, the ability to store the $n=32$-nd or $33$-rd binary number.
+That gives us, roughly, the ability to store around the $n=32$nd or $33$rd binary number.

-Installing a 1 TB hard drive (or SSD if you want to break the bank) in our workstation will give us access to a little more of the solution space, but to reach $n=40$ we would need *two* of them, just to *hold the data*.
+Installing a 1 TB hard drive (or SSD if you want to break the bank) in our workstation will give us access to a little more of the solution space, but to reach $n=40$ we would need *two* of them, just to *hold* the data.
 At this point, not only would there be room for nothing else on the workstation except the operating system, source code, and C compiler of our choice (because this is one of those times when you would really need the power of C), but even the most well-written, optimized C would be slow as hell at these problem sizes as large chunks of data would constantly be shuffled into and out of main memory, the slowest level of the memory hierarchy.

 That's a bit of a tangent, but hopefully you get the picture.
 A brute-force approach to this problem is simply a non-starter, except for a very limited span.
 If you're intrigued / confused by what a "memory hierachy" is, stay tuned for a post about them.
 Also, yes, I know that it is silly and wasteful to store a binary digit in an entire 32-bit `int`, but ask yourself if having 32 times the space would really matter (it wouldn't).

 ### Brute Force - Time Complexity
-For the sake of completeness, let me talk a little about the time complexity of the implementation I described for the brute-force solution to this problem.
-If you're not interested, then please, by all means skip down to [the section where 14 lines of code do what an entire server couldn't](#recurrence-relation---elegant-and-efficient).
+The time complexity of the brute-force solution is no better either.
+No matter how you slice it, brute-forcing this problem requires $O(2^{n})$ work since that is the size of the array you're creating.
+If this seems awfully inefficient, and a huge waste just to figure out whether something is a $0$ or a $1$, then I would agree.

 ### Recurrence Relation
 If you want an elegant, efficient, powerful, and recursive solution to this problem, then here it is:
 ```
-int kthGrammar(int n, int k) {
+int kthGrammar(size_t n, size_t k) {
         // base case
         if (n == 1 && k == 1){
             return 0;